MayPyone/Born_your_appetite/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my learning partners who supported me well thoughout the project and the designer, Nelson Sakwa(https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).
+I would like to thank my learning partners who supported me well throughout the project and the designer, Nelson Sakwa(https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>